g3rv4/g3rv4.com/_posts/2015-02-05-angularjs-authentication-csharp.md

 {% endhighlight %}
 The only database queries that are done on every request are those the managers need to do in order to perform their tasks... mission accomplished! (or so I think).

-You can download the code of the whole project from [here](https://gitlab.gmc.uy/gervasio/twilioregistration) (I'll move it to github once I get to the first alpha).
+You can download the code of the whole project from [here](https://github.com/g3rv4/twilioregistration).
 It's my intention to eventually pack this as a separate thing so that I can use it on other projects without copying and pasting... but until I find the time to do it, it's going to live in there :)

 I'd love to hear your thoughts in the comments :) is it too much effort for something that that's pointless? after all, if an attacker got their hands on a token, they could do pretty much everything for 24 hours (except for changing the email / password, as the email will require email confirmation and the password will require knowledge of the old password).